+- TO: Planning Commission

-- FROM: Planning Staff - SUBJECT: Consideration of a General Plan Map Amendment, Zoning Map Amendment, Minor Subdivision, and Grading Permit to assign a zoning designation of single-family residential (R-1/S-93) and General Plan designation of Single-family Residential to a 9,500 sg. ft. portion (detached from the Town of Atherton) of a 34,816 sq. ft. parcel; and subdivide the parcel into 3 lots at 501 Palmer Lane in the unincorporated North Fair Oaks area.
+- FROM: Planning Staff

+- SUBJECT: EXECUTIVE SUMMARY: Consideration of a General Plan Map Amendment, Zoning Map Amendment, Minor Subdivision, Grading Permit, and adoption of a Mitigated Negative Declaration, to subdivide a 34,816 square-foot parcel into three (3) lots at 501 Palmer Lane in the unincorporated North Fair Oaks area.
+The project requires a General Plan Map Amendment and Zoning Map Amendment to assign a zoning designation of One-family Residential (R-1/S-93) and General Plan designation of Single-family Residential to a 9,500 sq. ft. portion (detached from the Town of Atherton) of the project parcel.
 The project involves a total of 470 cubic yards of grading and the removal of four significant trees.